 3/4 cup white chocolate chips

-1 cup mini peanut butter cups (Trader Joe’s is best)
+1 cup mini peanut butter cups (Trader Joe’s is best) or peanut butter chips

 Directions: